lo5an/cybercommons/docs/pages/installation.md

 ============

-The Cybercommons framework is a Django Rest Framework API.
+The cyberCommons framework utilizes the [Django Rest Framework](https://www.django-rest-framework.org/) to expose a RESTful API.
 The API leverages MongoDB to provide a Catalog and Data Store for storing metadata and data within a JSON document database.
 The API also includes Celery which is an asynchronous task queue/jobs based on distributed message passing.

 ## Requirements